Hidden Gems in Nagasaki: Guide to the City’s Best-Kept Secrets

 These narrow streets are some of the best places to find good food.

-You cannot visit Nagasaki without being surrounded by reminders of its past.
-It once served as an important port city in Japan, which can be seen today in the remnants of foreign settlements in the city.
 There are also well-preserved sites, such as Glover Garden, that were built centuries ago with Western influence.
 The European-style houses of Glover Garden have been renovated by the Japanese government and provide a unique contrast to the traditional homes in the area.
-For more about Glover Garden, click here.

-There are several sites worth visiting that were inspired by the atomic bombing in 1945.
-One of the most well-known historical sites in Nagasaki is the Peace Park, which was built to commemorate the victims of the atomic bombing.
-The park is located next to the Atomic Bomb Museum.
+The Nagasaki Peace Park is located next to the Atomic Bomb Museum.
 This museum provides a very sobering account of the aftermath of the bombing.
 It is a very moving experience and I highly encourage anyone visiting Nagasaki to go to the museum.
-Visitors can also see the Hypocenter Park, which marks the exact location where the bomb detonated.
-All three of these sites are conveniently located in the same area.

 nagasaki tram station